joalopez1206/CV/cv_eng.typ

     Working as a Engineer for developing internal solutions and offering support to internal clients.
     - Experience in "Check-in" processes and VCS.
     - Developing tests for various applications.
-    - Creating simple pipelines in Github Actions.
+    - Creating pipelines in Github Actions.
   ]
 )